stevencombs/retrocombs.github.io/_posts/mega65/2021-08-28-build-mega65tools-mac.md

     Resolving deltas: 100% (2797/2797), done.
     ```

 3. Type `ls`.
 You will find a new directory name `mega65-tools`.
 4. Type `cd mega65-tools` to enter the directory.
 You can explore the contents with the `ls` command; however, you must always return to the root of the mega65-tools directory afterward.

 > **TIP:** If you want to explore the files in the repository, I recommend you use the *Finder*.
 Be careful not to move, delete, or copy files.
 Keep the repository intact.

-5. Install the libusb library using the `brew install libusb-compat` command.
+5. To use the tools, the `libusb` library is necessary.
 This library provides the Mac command line with the libraries necessary to connect to the MEGA65 via a USB connection.
 More on this later.
 DO NOT SKIP THIS STEP or the tools will not build.
+Install the `libusb` library with command below:

+    `brew install libusb-compat` command.

     > **NOTE:** If you have a Mac with a M1 Processor, stop here, drop down to the [Mac M1 Instructions Modification section](https://www.stevencombs.com/mega65-tools#mac-m1-instructions-modification-skip-is-you-have-an-intel-mac), complete the steps, and then return here.